 My dog is my mentor.
 He gets me.
-I adore his energy--an Aussie at 4 1/2.
+I adore his energy--an Aussie at 9 (my fave number).
 In grad school for my oral exams I chose my three authors: George Eliot, John Steinbeck, and Edward Albee; my professors weren't pleased with the last two--but I didn't care.
 Steinbeck knew the Golden State, Tahoe, the ocean, and dogs.
 And, people in real life, past and present or future (in my imagination) make my works come alive.

 How did you come up with the title of your series?

 I fell into the Healing Powers series.
 It was the title of the first book back in 1999.
 The Healing Powers of Vinegar paved the way for books that followed into two, a trilogy but my editor corrected me and called it a "series."
 The rest is history.
 Nine books later...
 Psst.
 Essential Oils, #8, was chosen to be featured in FIRST FOR WOMEN (Mar.
 2022 issue).
 These books seem to be timeless.

 Who is your favorite character in (your book you want to talk about) and why?

 |July 4th I was in Victoria, B.C. to flee Tahoe tourist chaos|

 A returning character is an elderly woman who is someone who helped me a lot when I was a struggling magazine journalist rolling pennies and living on pasta and veggies.
 Read: I scrubbed toilets for the well-to-do to make ends meet.
 She was a musician, traveled abroad many times and loved Europeans.